Eurovision Song Contest 1972: Broadcasts

-Broadcasters competing in the event were required to relay the contest via its networks; non-participating EBU member broadcasters were also able to relay the contest.
+Broadcasters from competing countries were required to relay the contest via their networks; non-participating EBU member broadcasters were also able to relay the contest.
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.

-The 1972 contest was the first to be broadcast in Asia, with the contest reportedly bought for transmission by broadcasters in Hong Kong, Japan, the Philippines, Taiwan and Thailand.
-A global audience of 400 million was expected, and in addition to the participating countries and the previously mentioned Asian nations the contest was also reportedly broadcast by EBU member broadcasters in Iceland, Israel, Morocco and Tunisia, by OIRT member broadcasters in Bulgaria, Czechoslovakia, Hungary, Poland and Romania via Intervision, and in Brazil, Chile and Zaire.
+The 1972 contest was the first to be broadcast in Asia, with newspapers reports at the time stating that the contest had been bought for transmission by broadcasters in Hong Kong, Japan, the Philippines, Taiwan and Thailand.
+A global audience of 400 million was expected, and in addition to the participating countries and the previously mentioned Asian nations the contest was also expected to be broadcast by EBU member broadcasters in Iceland, Israel, Morocco and Tunisia, by OIRT member broadcasters in Bulgaria, Czechoslovakia, Hungary, Poland and Romania via Intervision, and in Brazil, Chile and Zaire.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.